Discovering Quantum Phase Transitions with Fermionic Neural Networks: Fermionic neural networks

 The set of parameters,

-are all learnable and randomly initialized.
-Pretraining these parameters to minimize the deviation between FermiNet orbitals and Hartree-Fock orbitals is possible, but we find that it is often unnecessary to achieve a well converged result.
+are all learnable.
+Pretraining these parameters to minimize the deviation between FermiNet orbitals and Hartree-Fock orbitals is possible, but we find that it is often unnecessary to achieve a well converged result and it is not performed in any calculations in the current study.
 The linear transformations specified by $\underline{\underline{\mathbf{V}}}^l$ and $\underline{\underline{\mathbf{W}}}^l$ are known as hidden layers.
 For a more extensive description of the FermiNet architecture, see Pfau \textit{et al.}\ \cite{pfau_ab_2020}.

 FermiNets are trained via the variational Monte Carlo (VMC) method, a detailed description of which is provided by Foulkes \textit{et al.}\ \cite{foulkes_quantum_2001}.
 The parameters $\theta$ are optimized via gradient descent to minimize $\langle\mathcal{H}\rangle$.
 This guides the wave function $\Psi_\theta$ toward the ground state as a result of the variational principle.
 Working in log-space, the gradient of $\langle\mathcal{H}\rangle$ with respect to the parameters $\theta$ is